 How Long Does Divorce Mediation Take?

-You control the pace.
+However, you control the pace.
 The mediation process can move as quickly or as slowly as you would like, and you can schedule mediation sessions on your own time.

 How Much Does Divorce Mediation Cost?

 At SnapDivorce the price varies depending on the complexity of the case and can be as little as $1,400 to process a simple divorce through the court system.
-Most SnapDivorce cases cost $5,000 to $7,000, which includes two mediation sessions, the drafting of a master settlement agreement and the processing of the divorce through the court.
+Most SnapDivorce cases cost $5,000 to $7,000, which includes two mediation sessions, the drafting of a settlement agreement and the processing of the divorce through the court.

 SnapDivorce requires just one affordable, flat-fee retainer payment.
 In contrast, most divorce attorneys require an initial retainer payment, which they will bill against your account on an hourly basis.
 In the vast majority of cases, this initial retainer is quickly exhausted and you are required to make additional payments to cover ongoing costs.
 As divorce litigation is often unpredictable, it is virtually impossible to determine how much your litigated divorce will cost prior to its conclusion.
 Mediation is a smart, cost-effective way to eliminate this unknown and retain control of the costs of your divorce.